Thai sex worker trial: Jury sent to begin deliberations

 Boot said there was also no evidence that Coxon induced the complainants to pay money to her.

-As for Mr C, who lost more than $200,000, "he was having a great time, he was enjoying their company .. he wasn't being induced .. because he was wanting a continuation of what was occurring."
+As for Mr C, who lost more than $200,000, "he was having a great time, he was enjoying their company .. he wasn't being induced .. because he was wanting a continuation of what was occurring".

 Boot said it wasn't until Mr C's daughters found out about what was happening that it stopped.